kratocz/dockerhub-php/README.md

 # General info

-Official PHP image extended with a few favorite extensions and packages.
+Based on the official PHP image.
+Extended with a few favorite extensions and packages.

 # Docker Image Tags